blazingphoenix10/Linux-commands/README.md

 ## combn

 Finds all combinations of the X taken m at a time.
+Remember that for combinations, the order doesn't matter.
+For permutations, it does.

 ```{r}
 combination <- combn(c("BM10", "BM22", "BM36", "BM44"), 2)